PSBP-Library/psbp-library.github.io/index.md

 Main programs, together with the producers, programs and consumers in terms of which they are defined, are *materialized* to functions.

-*Materialized main program implementations*, typically, somehow behave as follows
+*Running materialized main program implementations*, typically, somehow behave as follows

 - the *materialized producer implementation*, somehow, produces an argument from an *input source*, possibly performing side effects along the way,
 - the *materialized program implementation*, somehow, transforms the argument to a result, possibly performing side effects along the way,